Medications and Drugs

 Mupirocin is an antibiotic that treats or prevents infection caused by bacteria.

-Mupirocin nasal (for the nose) is used to prevent severe staph infections in patients and healthcare workers who may be at risk of infection during an outbreak within a hospital or other healthcare setting.
+Mupirocin nasal (for the nose) is used to treat bacteria in the nostrils of patients and healthcare workers during an outbreak of severe staph infection within a hospital or other medical setting.
+This can help prevent the growth of staph bacteria in patients with a high risk of infection.

-Mupirocin nasal may also be used for other purposes not listed in this medication guide.
+Mupirocin nasal may also be used for purposes not listed in this medication guide.

 What are the possible side effects of mupirocin nasal (Bactroban)?

-Stop using mupirocin nasal and call your doctor at once if you have any of these serious side effects:
+Stop using mupirocin nasal and call your doctor at once if you have a serious side effect such as:

 Less serious side effects may include: